danielmichaels/databank/playbook/pages/STW.md

 Now the TC3G will accept the these settings for the M2MOne network, whereas it will otherwise fail thinking the Telstra supplied sim card is for their network's APN.

+### SSH

+Busybox only supports Dropbear which does not accept `.pem` files.
+Instead they must be converted into its own format using `dropbearconvert`.